 - Increases in utility costs

-- Our budget plan will help us to close this gap by cutting expenditures in a way that aligns with our values as a community and adheres to certain guiding principles.
+- Our Financial Stability Plan will help us to close this gap by cutting expenditures in a way that aligns with our values as a community and adheres to certain guiding principles.

 - Expenditures will be cut through a combination of permanent and temporary salary savings, reducing institutional scholarships, and decreasing OTPS (non-personnel) expenditures.

 - The plan does not include retrenchments of current positions.
 However, some positions may be left vacant for a longer period, may not be filled (either permanently or on a temporary basis), and some term positions may not be renewed.
 All positions will be thoroughly reviewed by President's Cabinet.

 - The College encourages members of our community to share ideas for cutting costs and generating revenue.
 We know that there are many great ideas in our community and we want to hear from you!

 - By FY 2021-22, the College can achieve financial stability!

 There is no doubt that the path ahead will includes some challenges.
 We will need to engage with each and have hard conversations about our future.
 But, the College has been through challenging times before and we have risen to these challenge and forged a stronger future.
 Together, we can ensure that SUNY Plattsburgh's future remains, in the words of Professor Emeritus Doug Skopp, "Bright with Promise" well into the future.